MS Stockholm (1946): Layup and disposition

 Astoria was towed to Rotterdam and laid up in December 2020, and put up for auction on 1 March 2021, with a minimum sale price of €10 million, but received no offers until July 2021.
 The ship remained in custody pending decisions by owners and creditors.

-In July 2021, the ship was purchased by The Roundtable LLC, a Puerto Rico–based affiliate of Brock Pierce, who also acquired Funchal.
+In July 2021, the ship was purchased by The Roundtable LLC, a Puerto Rico–based affiliate of Brock Pierce, who also acquired the Funchal.
 The new owner intended to return Astoria to service, and convert Funchal to a hotelship.

 After the ship broke loose from her moorings in February 2022 and crashed into the container ship Seatrade Orange during a storm, in March those plans were abandoned and the ship was again made available for sale, never having left Rotterdam.
 By December 2022, the ship was listed for sale on the online yacht sale platform Yachtworld, reduced to $5 million.
 After rumours of a scrap sale, Astorias owner confirmed in January 2023 that they were continuing their attempts to make a sale for continued trading.

 In June 2025, the ship, still laid up in Rotterdam, was again auctioned and sold for €200,000 to the sole bidder, the ship scrapping company Galloo, based at Ghent, Belgium.
 The buyer expected to move Astoria to Ghent in July, and was also required to settle any outstanding port fees from the previous owner before taking possession of the ship.
 On 3 July 2025, Astoria was towed from Rotterdam to Ghent for recycling, and arrived there the next day.
+As the dock she is moored to was lacking in room for material from the ship, scrapping has proceeded at a slow pace, with the new superstructure added in 1995 being fully gone by June 2026, and the original 1948 hull is currently being cut up with work starting in early september following clearing of dock space.